ylw311/Answers---Computer-Science-Circles---UWaterloo-/README.md

 Let me know if I missed any answers.

-Submitted 1263 code files.

-Took 9 days to complete.
-(2020 June 18-30 // did not work on weekends)

 Note: this repository does not include the answer to short answer questions and scramble questions.